How to Teach Kids Financial Literacy: Building Self-Control and Savings Habits

 Why Starting Early Is Important

-1. Before teaching children about money, it is important to help youngsters control their impulses, potentially as early as age three.
-According to a study presented to the National Academy of Sciences in January 2011, a child’s self-control, as evidenced by traits such as conscientiousness and persistence in striving for goals, are strong predictors of success, including wealth, later in life.
-Children who scored lower on self-control were more likely to experience problems with saving, home ownership, credit and money management.
+Providing opportunities for children to practice self-control and to learn about saving will help them mature into adults who understand the value of money.
+A 2011 study presented to the National Academy of Sciences found that a child’s self-control, evidenced by traits such as conscientiousness and persistence in striving for goals, is a strong predictor of success, including wealth, later in life.
+Children who scored lower on self-control were more likely to experience problems with saving, home ownership, credit, and money management.
+A 2023 report from the Financial Literacy and Education Commission further supports this, noting that early financial education correlates with lower debt and higher savings rates in adulthood.

 Ages 2 to 8

-1. Buy a piggybank where your children can deposit money that they earn from chores or receive as gifts.
-A visual chart showing how much they save over time can be a motivator to save more.
+1. Purchase a transparent piggy bank where your children can deposit money earned from chores or received as gifts.
+A visual chart tracking their savings over time can motivate them to save more, reinforcing the concept of accumulation.

 2. Provide an incentive to reach a savings goal.
-For example, when your children save $25, consider adding a few more dollars or letting them buy a treat under your supervision.
+For example, when your children save $25, consider adding a few dollars or letting them buy a treat under your supervision.
+This teaches the value of goal-setting, a key aspect of financial planning.

 Ages 9 to 12

-2. If you pay an allowance, require your children to put a portion of it into a savings account and use the remainder for personal items, gifts and entertainment.
+2. If you pay an allowance, require your children to put a portion of it into a savings account and use the remainder for personal items, gifts, and entertainment.
+This introduces basic budgeting principles, aligning with family law considerations for co-parenting financial agreements.

 Ages 13 to 18

-1. Even if your family has means, consider letting your teenaged child have a part-time or summer job to earn their own money.
-Require them to set aside a portion of their earnings for personal or college expenses.
+1. Even if your family has means, consider letting your teenage child have a part-time or summer job to earn their own money.
+Require them to set aside a portion of their earnings for personal or college expenses, fostering a sense of financial independence.

 2. Establish clear rules for curfews and completion of homework before screen time.
 These practices will help older children control themselves without your intervention, according to Ms. Alvord.